 by Michael W. Taft

 In the context of American spiritual practice nondual traditions and mindfulness traditions appear to be in sharp contrast.
 Nonduality is often associated with the “doing nothing” schools of meditation, and mindfulness meditation is often very effortful.
-Mindfulness meditation masters commonly refuse to even discuss enlightenment, whereas nondual teachers never stop talking about how we’re already enlightened.
+Mindfulness meditation masters in the States commonly refuse to even discuss enlightenment, whereas nondual teachers never stop talking about how we’re already enlightened.

 At the extremes, these two traditions can become very critical of each other.
 Some nondualists think that mindfulness meditators are caught in the trap of working hard to get somewhere, and end up just building a meditator ego to replace their everyday ego.
 Some mindfulness practitioners think that nondualists are just playing a recursive word game (“Who is playing a word game?”) and narcissistically kidding themselves about how enlightened they are, while complacently denying their own foibles.